Mary Agnes "Aggie" Cooper Diary, 1921

 Fri Mar 18.
 Fine bright and moderately cold.
 Aunt Mattie and I at Confirmation. seve.
 Confirmed.
 Thornhill boys defeated at Aurora in final Match.

 Sat Mar 19.
-Raining all afternoon with thunder, lighting, and hail stones cleared about six.
+Raining all afternoon with thunder, lightning, and hail stones cleared about six.
 I went for medicine in morning.

 Sun Mar 20.
 Mild with light showers. then fine and very warm and sultry almost unbearable.
 Aunt Mattie and I at eve church

 Mon Mar 21.
-Fine and quite a cool wind. we leaned Aunt Nellies and out feather beds but did not wash them. cleaned slats also Tanny Bowes called.
+Fine and quite a cool wind. we cleaned Aunt Nellies and out and Fanny Bowes called.
 We called at Mrs Pearsons in eve.
+Our feather beds but did not wash them.
+Cleaned slats also

 Tue Mar 22.
 Fine and mild drying nicely.
 Willie and Mercie here to tea.